Forex Trading Signals: February 2015

 MONTH AVERAGE EURUSD CHANGE TIMES (↑↓) AVERAGE EURUSD DAILY VOLATILITY JANUARY -0.76% 6↑ 8↓ 0.925% FEBRUARY -0.29% 7↑ 7↓ 0.876% MARCH 0.26% 7↑ 7↓ 0.859%

-● The US Consumer spending grew 4.3% in the 4th quarter of 2014 -the fastest rate of growth since the 1st quarter of 2006
+● US consumer spending rose 4.3% in the fourth quarter of 2014—the fastest growth since the first quarter of 2006.

-● The University of Michigan's final January 2015 reading at 98.1, the highest reading since January 2004
+● The University of Michigan’s final January 2015 consumer sentiment reading was 98.1, the highest since January 2004.

-● Benoit Coeure, ECB Executive Board member said the ECB would reassess its bond-buying program in 2016 and it will be ready to do more in order to lift inflation if it is needed
+● Benoit Coeure, ECB Executive Board member, said the ECB will review its bond-buying program in 2016 and is ready to do more to raise inflation if needed.

-● The leftist ‘Siriza’ was the great winner in the recent Greek elections.
-They will attempt to re-negotiate the Greek Debt.
-Note that 75% of all Greeks support their participation in the Euro area while 62% of all Germans want Greece inside the Euro.
+● The leftist Syriza party won the recent Greek elections and plans to renegotiate Greek debt.
+Note that 75% of Greeks support staying in the Eurozone, while 62% of Germans want Greece to remain in the Euro.

-● 2015 is an election year for the United Kingdom, Portugal, and Spain.
-The leftists are gaining significant ground in Spain.
+● 2015 is an election year for the UK, Portugal, and Spain.
+Leftist parties are gaining ground in Spain.

-● Falling oil prices are pushing inflation lower in all over the world.
-Deflation in Eurozone creates several problems as it depresses consumer spending.
-Low inflation makes it harder for monetary policies to be implemented as the interest rates are already very low.
-Due to lower inflation, loose monetary policies are expected to continue around the globe.
+● Falling oil prices are pushing inflation lower worldwide.
+Deflation in the Eurozone causes problems by reducing consumer spending.
+Low inflation also makes it harder to use monetary policy effectively since interest rates are already very low.
+As a result, loose monetary policies are expected to continue globally.

 UNITED STATES |